tiozo/FCJ-AWS-Study/AWS Study/AWS Cloud Infra/AWS Cloud Edge Locations.md

 Resulting in fast delivery of your content.

 > [!tips]
-> Hosting a static website on S3 with CloudFront to reduce the cost of accessing the web, since a static website
+> Hosting a static website on S3 with CloudFront to reduce the cost of accessing the web, since a static website rarely change & is usually accessed -> Caching is a good way to reduce HTTP/HTTPS Get/Post to the S3 bucket.

+### What is